-*Important Tip: Keep in mind, the roast will continue to cook while it rests for a few minutes before slicing.
+*Important Tip: Keep in mind, that the roast will continue to cook while it rests for a few minutes before slicing.
 Therefore, we recommend having a good quality meat thermometer nearby to check on it.

 Notes and Tips for Success…

-- Before searing the beef tenderloin, it is best to allow the roast to rest on the counter while sitting in the roasting pan, to warm to room temperature, at least 25 to 30 minutes.
+- Before searing the beef tenderloin, it is best to allow the roast to rest on the counter while sitting in the roasting pan, to warm to room temperature, for at least 25 to 30 minutes.